CLRX/CLRX-mirror/doc/GcnInstrsSop2.md

 Opcode: 37 (0x25) for GCN 1.0/1.1; 35 (0x23) for GCN 1.2
 Syntax: S_BFM_B64 SDST(2), SSRC0, SSRC1
-Description: Make 64-bit bitmask from (SSRC1 & 63) bit that have length (SSRC0 & 63) and
+Description: Make 64-bit bitmask from (SSRC1 & 63) bit that has length (SSRC0 & 63) and
 store it to SDST.
 SCC not touched.
 Operation:
 ```